Sam Cooke tunes

 The King Of Soul!

 Dubbed The King Of Soul due to his extensive legacy and undeniable impact on Soul music, Sam Cooke’s career was cut tragically short as he died at the age of thirty-three, shot at the Hacienda Hotel.
-The hotel manager, Bertha Franklin, told the police that she shot him in self-defense.

-His next cover was the now standard Blue Moon, although Sam’s version didn’t chart.
+His next cover was the now jazz standard Blue Moon, although Sam’s version didn’t chart.
 Only Sixteen in 1959, reached #13 and was to be his next hit that has become part of his extensive legacy.

 1961 he drops Cupid, 1962 Twistin’ The Night Away, and Bring It On Home To Me.

-This had an enormous effect on not just popular music in general but Sam Cooke in particular who after hearing it writes his greatest composition A Change Is Gonna Come, inspired by racial segregation he himself had experienced.
+This had an enormous effect on not just popular music in general but Sam Cooke in particular who after hearing it wrote his greatest composition A Change Is Gonna Come, inspired by racial segregation he himself had experienced.

 Unfortunately, Sam was killed before A Change Is Gonna Come was released in 1964 on the album Ain’t That Good News (the title track being another Sam Cooke classic!) so he never got to see the immense effect the tune had on popular culture.

-On Rolling Stone’s 500 Greatest songs of all time list, A Change Is Gonna Come reached #3.
+On Rolling Stone’s 500 Greatest Songs of All Time list, A Change Is Gonna Come reached #3.

 In many ways, Sam Cooke became a legend after his death.
 It was as if the world had to catch up.
 His tunes have been covered by Eric Clapton, Van Morrison, John Lennon, Harry Nilsson, Otis Redding, The Supremes, Aretha Franklin, and many, many more.